yeahml/yeahml/README.md

 - Support `opts` for the optimizer
 - Support different types of loss functions (right now these are hardcoded by (type)
 - [sphinx](http://www.sphinx-doc.org/en/master/) documentation
+- Batch normalization layer
+- Support for concatenation (would allow for the creation of custom modules -- similar to inception)
+- Depthwise separable convolutions
+- support k fold cross validation

 ### TODO: stretch

 - An option for implementing ~smooth grad + for visualizations/ interpret-ability
 - capsule layers (and scalar -> vect, vect -> scalar?)
-- methodolgy for reducing model size for serving - plot performance as the dtype of operations are reduced / can some operations be removed from the graph?
+- methodology for reducing model size for serving - plot performance as the dtype of operations are reduced / can some operations be removed from the graph?
-- support k fold cross validation
 - prepackaged models + params trained on well known datasets
 - support custom loss functions (likely through link to .py file?)
+- Break from single sequential pattern
+  - Support for multi-input
+  - Support for multi-output
+- Hyperparameter optimization (hyperopt support?)

 #### Notes